 - Why you are interested in pursuing postdoctoral training with that faculty member.

-- Note that you are applying for the Office of Postdoctoral Affairs PRISM postdoc recruitment program (postdocs.stanford.edu/PRISM) which may cover your travel costs for an interview.
+- Mention that you are applying for the Office of Postdoctoral Affairs PRISM postdoc recruitment program (postdocs.stanford.edu/PRISM) which may cover your travel costs for an interview.

 Research Alignment Statements

-Please provide SPECIFIC DETAIL about how your proposed research aligns with this faculty mentor’s interests and how your current work supports this (up to 350 words) - this is REQUIRED for each named potential faculty mentor.
+REQUIRED for each faculty member.
+Explain in SPECIFIC DETAIL how your proposed research direction aligns with each faculty mentor’s interests and how your current work supports this (up to 350 words).